 Mass Audubon advocates for the conservation of birds, wildlife, and habitat through our work at the federal, state, and local levels of government.
 You can get the latest updates on our wildlife protection work via our Political Landscapes blog.

 Massachusetts Endangered Species Act

 With a focus on protecting the most vulnerable species and habitat, Mass Audubon has worked to defend the Massachusetts Endangered Species Act in court and stop its repeal in the legislature.

 Our work on climate change policy is also crucial to wildlife protection.
 Climate change is one of the biggest threats facing the nature of Massachusetts today.
-As part of our work in the renewable energy sector, we conducted studies on the proposed Cape Wind project to ensure that it would not negatively impact birds, particularly long-tailed ducks.

 Position on Hunting & Fishing

 Mass Audubon does not oppose legal hunting or fishing, but we do support the status quo that prohibits hunting on Sundays.
 Mass Audubon generally does not currently allow hunting on our properties.
 More about our position >

 Mass Audubon is leading a coalition of property owners and managers in a campaign to turn off architectural and window lighting in cities at night.
 Doing so doesn't only save energy and money—it saves the lives of migratory birds that can become fatally disoriented by artificial lights.
 Learn more >